zomtec2311/logcleaner/README.md

 ## 🤝 How you can support this project

 1. **🌟 Star this repository**: This is the easiest way to support LogCleaner and it costs nothing.
+2. **⭐ Rate and/or 💬 comment** on Logcleaner in the [AppStore](https://apps.nextcloud.com/apps/logcleaner)
-1. **🪲 Report bugs**: Report any bugs you find on the issue tracker.
+3. **🪲 Report bugs**: Report any bugs you find on the issue tracker.
-1. **📖 Translate**: Help translate LogCleaner into your language, if the AI-based Google translator generated language files are poorly translated
+4. **📖 Translate**: Help translate LogCleaner into your language, if the AI-based Google translator generated language files are poorly translated
-1. **📝 Contribute**: Read and file or comment on an issue and ask for guidance or give advice.
+5. **📝 Contribute**: Read and file or comment on an issue and ask for guidance or give advice.

 ## 👀 Some screenshots